CIRSS/cs598-data-curation/assistantships.md

 # Teaching Assistantships

+## Fall 2026 Update

+TA recruitment and selection will be handled by the iSchool, prioritizing iSchool and Informatics PhD students.
+I will post a link to application materials here when available.

+## Overview
 This class is currently offered only in the Fall semester to students in the Online MCS-DS program via Coursera.
 The TA hiring process typically begins in April.

 Teaching assistantship positions (50% appointments) are available to students in